ava-labs/avalanche-docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-avalanchejs.md

 ### Clone Subnet-EVM Repository

-Move to the `subnet-evm-demo` directory, and clone the repo.
+Move to the `subnet-evm-demo` directory, and clone the repository.

 ```bash
 git clone https://github.com/ava-labs/subnet-evm